 The band Radiohead has a song called "creep", it’s a good song.
 Really good, it’s true.
 This blog post relates nothing to that song.
-In our world of load cells, there are three definitions relating to creep.
+In our world of load cells, there are three definitions relating to load cell creep.
 We typically discuss two of them in our force workshops; hence you will see two of our workshop slides and the third definition below.

 We sell load cells.
 Not just any load cells, really good ones.
 The not really creepy kind.